If you get sudden urges to go to the toilet to pass urine which are difficult to ignore, you could be suffering from an overactive bladder.

 - People who have diabetes can develop an overactive bladder.

-- Men with prostate problems.
+- Men with prostate problems, not neccesary prostate cancer.

 - Women who have had operations for stress incontinence are also at risk.